Alejandra Caraballo: Career

-Caraballo was a staff attorney at the LGBTQ Law Project at the New York Legal Assistance Group, representing LGBT individuals seeking asylum and other immigrants.
+Caraballo was a staff attorney at the LGBTQ Law Project at the New York Legal Assistance Group, representing LGBTQ individuals seeking asylum and other immigrants.
 She then worked as a staff attorney with the Transgender Legal Defense & Education Fund, focusing on national advocacy.

 In 2021, she joined the Cyberlaw Clinic at the Harvard Law School as a clinical instructor.
 She and another instructor who began teaching the same month were the first trans women of color to teach at the law school.
-The New York Times described Caraballo as an expert on transgender issues; she has spent years monitoring anti-LGBT rhetoric online.
+The New York Times described Caraballo as an expert on transgender issues; she has spent years monitoring anti-LGBTQ rhetoric online.

 Political activism

 Starting in 2019, Caraballo served on a Brooklyn community board.
 In 2020 she announced her candidacy for New York City's 35th City Council district seat, and campaigned on defunding the New York City Police Department and redirecting the funds towards other services, as well as improving affordable housing.
 She ultimately left the race before the election.

 Caraballo is a democratic socialist.
 As of April 2021, she was a member of the Stonewall Democratic Club of New York City.

-Caraballo has been outspoken about what she sees as anti-LGBT legislation and policies, rhetoric from prominent individuals, and inadequate social media moderation surrounding the topic.
+Caraballo has been outspoken about what she sees as anti-LGBTQ legislation and policies, rhetoric from prominent individuals, and inadequate social media moderation surrounding the topic.
 In March 2022, she criticized the Florida Parental Rights in Education Act, also nicknamed the "Don't Say Gay" bill by its opponents, which was introduced in January 2022 and signed into law by Governor Ron DeSantis the following March.
-Caraballo described the bill as "an unprecedented attack on LGBT rights", predicting it would likely lead to a serious reversal in policies protecting LGBT rights in schools.
+Caraballo described the bill as "an unprecedented attack on LGBTQ rights", predicting it would likely lead to a serious reversal in policies protecting LGBTQ rights in schools.
 Later that year, Caraballo was critical of Elon Musk's actions after acquiring Twitter, including his decision to reinstate accounts that had been suspended for threats, harassment, or misinformation.